2200176/CS220AU-DP-2022/index.md

 </p>

 <p align="justify">
-Sometime later, while browsing the web, I came across a [YouTube video](https://www.youtube.com/watch?v=Q01gSr6j9ZM&ab_channel=Aperture) that caught my attention.
+Sometime later, while browsing the web, I came across a <a href="https://www.youtube.com/watch?v=Q01gSr6j9ZM&ab_channel=Aperture">Youtube video</a> [YouTube video](https://www.youtube.com/watch?v=Q01gSr6j9ZM&ab_channel=Aperture) that caught my attention.
 It talks about the Metaverse, a concept recently popularised by the CEO of Facebook, Mark Zuckerberg (Aperture, 2022).
 This video made me realize that the future I had imagined may not be far away, and encouraged me to try to answer the next question:
 </p>